MONTEREY BAY ROSE SOCIETY

 Always use the best equipment and most appropriate clothing

-1. Choose by-pass pruning shears and loppers
+1. Choose bypass pruning shears and loppers

 a.
 Oil their moving parts